10 Tips for Pest Control with a Baby at Home

 November 23rd, 2015 by niftyadmin in Minnesota

 One of the most exciting and life changing moments is when a new baby enters the home.
-These sensitive little beings are more susceptible to many things that adults would not think twice about, so the question often arises, what should be done about pest control with a new baby?
-The answer to this question is very personal and will vary depending on many factors, but there are some general principles to consider.
+These sensitive little beings are more susceptible than adults to many things..
+The question often arises, what should be done about pest control with a new baby?
+The answer to this question is very personal and will vary depending on many factors.
+There are some general principles to consider.

 - Organic is not necessarily healthier.
-Many products that qualify as organic also contain ingredients that are known carcinogens.
+Many products that qualify as organic contain ingredients that are known carcinogens.
 This does not mean all organic products are bad, but you must pay attention to what goes into it.
-Many synthetic products are created with safety over their natural counterparts in mind.

 - When it comes to important interior treatments in areas where a baby may be present, keep in mind it does not have to be a broadcast spray inside.
 There are some great crack and crevice tools that allow the product to be applied back where bugs are squeezing in and out without having it out in the open for people to interact with it.

 - Dispose of soiled diapers appropriately.
 Dirty diapers though disgusting to our sensitive human noses, can be havens to certain pests.
 Simply put, dispose of them in a sealed fashion and minimize worries.

 - Picking up after baby as they get to experimental eating ages will minimize the crumbs available for pests to feed on.

 - Don’t simply avoid pest control.
 Many pests such as mice, roaches, and just about any insect that crawls can track germs and disease through the home.
 When it comes to babies and toddlers putting anything in their mouth that they can, fewer pests is better.
 In addition, some ants and other crawling insects bite, wasps sting, and that can be a miserable experience for a baby.